amc0121/APC-Propeller-Model-Creator/README.md

 # APC-Propeller-Model-Creator
-APC_Propeller_Model_Creator is a top-level script to create MATLAB interpolant data from APC propeller .dat files
+APC_Propeller_Model_Creator is a top-level script to create MATLAB interpolant data from APC propeller .dat files | you only need to run this script!

 % File Information: